mdranger/chain3j/docs/source/transactions.rst

 .. _transfer-of-ether:

-Transfer of Ether from one party to another
+Transfer of Mc from one party to another
 -------------------------------------------

-The sending of Ether between two parties requires a minimal number of details of the transaction
+The sending of Mc between two parties requires a minimal number of details of the transaction
 object:

 *to*
   the destination wallet address

 *value*
-  the amount of Ether you wish to send to the destination address
+  the amount of Mc you wish to send to the destination address

 ::

-   BigInteger value = Convert.toWei("1.0", Convert.Unit.ETHER).toBigInteger();
+   BigInteger value = Convert.toSha("1.0", Convert.Unit.MC).toBigInteger();
-   RawTransaction rawTransaction  = RawTransaction.createEtherTransaction(
+   RawTransaction rawTransaction  = RawTransaction.createMcTransaction(
                 <nonce>, <gas price>, <gas limit>, <toAddress>, value);
    // send...

 However, it is recommended that you use the
 `Transfer class <https://github.com/chain3j/chain3j/blob/master/core/src/main/java/org/chain3j/tx/Transfer.java>`_
-for sending Ether, which takes care of the nonce management and polling for a response for you::
+for sending Mc, which takes care of the nonce management and polling for a response for you::

    Chain3j web3 = Chain3j.build(new HttpService());  // defaults to http://localhost:8545/
    Credentials credentials = WalletUtils.loadCredentials("password", "/path/to/walletfile");
    TransactionReceipt transactionReceipt = Transfer.sendFunds(
            web3, credentials, "0x<address>|<ensName>",
-           BigDecimal.valueOf(1.0), Convert.Unit.ETHER).send();
+           BigDecimal.valueOf(1.0), Convert.Unit.MC).send();

 Recommended approach for working with smart contracts